bravegrumpy/merther/src/misunderstood/chapters/02_Hungry.md

 *Arthur nearly imperceptibly leaned towards Merlin as the raven-haired man put his hands underneath Arthur&rsquo;s shirt.
 Arthur secretly hoped that Merlin would simply place his palms on his chest and hold him close, forgetting about his station briefly.*

-*&ldquo;Carry on and quit being stupid,&rdquo; Arthur barked at Merlin, aiming to hid the blush creeping along his cheeks.
+*&ldquo;Carry on and quit being stupid,&rdquo; Arthur barked at Merlin, aiming to hide the blush creeping along his cheeks.
 The last thing he wanted was to be accused of was giving favor to a mere servant.
 No matter how petulant.*

 *However, Arthur could not deny that Merlin&rsquo;s petulant defiance stirred something within him that made him want to force the servant to truly obey in a way that no other servant could.
 Then Merlin&rsquo;s sharp cheekbones moved in a way that made Arthur want to kiss him.
 Artur could not betray that he wanted something soft.*